jwschroeder3/enricherator/README.md

 since it is the full output for 500 samples of the approximate posterior for tens- to hundreds-of-millions of parameters.
-These parameters are filtered, and the 500 samples are summarized in the next step.
+These parameters are filtered, and the 500 samples are summarized in the next step, after which we typically delete `draws-1.csv`.

 ## Extracting quantities of interest from the cmdstan output